xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 Note:
     1. This interface does not modify the value of last_used_angles/last_used_joint_speed/last_used_joint_acc

-:param angles: angle list, (unit: radian if is_radian is True else °)
+:param angles: angle list, (unit: rad if is_radian is True else °)
 :param speed: speed, reserved
 :param mvacc: acceleration, reserved
 :param mvtime: 0, reserved